Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

-\autoref{fig:experiment-chart} shows Workflow for the preparation and measurement of AR42J cell samples for alpha spectroscopy.
-The process began with the removal of the cell culture dish containing the AR42J cell line from the CO$_2$ incubator.
-The supernatant media was removed, and the cells were washed with 10 mL of PBS.
+\autoref{tab:cell-prep-workflow} shows the Workflow for the preparation and measurement of AR42J cell samples for alpha spectroscopy.
+The supernatant media was removed, and the cells were washed with 10 mL of DPBS.
 Then, the cells were detached from the plate by adding 2 mL of trypsin and incubating at 37 \textdegree C for 5 minutes.
 The trypsin was then neutralized using 8 mL of media, the cell suspension was transferred to a Falcon tube, and the Falcon tube was taken to the centrifuge.
-The cells were centrifuged for 6 minutes at 1300 RPM.
+The cells were centrifuged at 1300 RPM (corresponding to approximately 317 g) for 6 minutes.
 After centrifugation, the media/trypsin supernatant solution was removed, and the cells were resuspended in 5 mL of fresh media.
 An aliquot of the cell suspension was taken, and the cells were counted using the Countess FL 3.
 Based on the cell concentration obtained, 300,000 cells were seeded in each well of a 24-well plate.
 The cells were incubated at 37 \textdegree C for two days to allow sufficient time for cell adhesion and monolayer formation prior to further experimental procedures.
+After two days, the number of cells was found to be \(4.19 \times 10^5\), with a viability of 85\%.